InteractiveAdvertisingBureau/Open-Measurement-ReferenceApp-iOS/README.md

 ## Getting Started

 1. Clone the project on to your local machine to get started
+2. Download the latest Demoapp namespaced OM SDK iOS from IAB portal (https://tools.iab.techlab.com/omsdk) and link the framework to the project.
-2. Download the latest omsdk-v1.js and omid-validation-verification-script-v1.js release from the IAB portal (https://tools.iab.techlab.com/omsdk) and drop it into /OMSDK/Service/ and /OMSDK/Verification respectively.
+3. Download the latest omsdk-v1.js and omid-validation-verification-script-v1.js release from the IAB portal (https://tools.iab.techlab.com/omsdk) and drop it into /OMSDK/Service/ and /OMSDK/Verification respectively.
-3. Build and run in Simulator
+4. Build and run in Simulator
-4. Use Charles proxy or Safari Web Inspector to see what events OM SDK is receiving
+5. Use Charles proxy or Safari Web Inspector to see what events OM SDK is receiving
-5. Choose one of the sample implementations from the table
+6. Choose one of the sample implementations from the table
-6. Wait for the ad to load
+7. Wait for the ad to load
-7. Observe network calls to `http://iabtechlab.com:66` (the query string will include URL-encoded JSON object with OM SDK event parameters)
+8. Observe network calls to `http://iabtechlab.com:66` (the query string will include URL-encoded JSON object with OM SDK event parameters)

 ## Clarifications